Rusty Bryant: Biography

 Bryant was born in Huntington, West Virginia, and grew up in Columbus, Ohio, becoming a fixture of the local jazz scene.
 He worked with Tiny Grimes and Stomp Gordon before founding his own ensemble, the Carolyn Club Band, in 1951.
 He signed with Dot Records in 1954 and released several albums as a leader in the second half of the 1950s.
 In 1953, his live recording "All Nite Long" (a faster version of "Night Train") became a hit R&B single in the U.S.

 Bryant's contract with Dot ended in 1957, and he returned to Columbus to do mostly local engagements, playing often with pianist-organist Hank Marr.
 Nancy Wilson also sang in his group.
-It wasn't until his appearance on the 1968 Groove Holmes album That Healin' Feelin that he resurfaced beyond regional acclaim, and soon after he began leading dates for Prestige Records.
+It was not until his appearance on the 1968 Groove Holmes album That Healin' Feelin that he resurfaced beyond regional acclaim, and soon after he began leading dates for Prestige Records.
 He recorded extensively for the label from 1969 through the middle of the 1970s, being a sideman with Ivan "Boogaloo Joe" Jones, Johnny "Hammond" Smith, Charles Kynard, and Sonny Phillips; his 1970 release Soul Liberation was his most commercially successful, reaching No. 35 on the U.S. Black Albums chart and No. 15 on the Top Jazz Albums chart.
 Bryant continued to record into the early 1980s, then returned to mostly local dates in Columbus.
 He died there on March 25, 1991.

 Though they resemble and share the same surname, Rusty Bryant and jazz pianist Ray Bryant are not related.